rapka/polemics-md/content/essays/yudkowsky-perilous-waif.md

+---
+title: That Time Eliezer Yudkowsky recommended a really creepy sci-fi book to his audience
+date: 2024-07-12
+draft:
+---
 # That Time Eliezer Yudkowsky recommended a really creepy sci-fi book to his audience
 ## ...and called it "safe for work"

 ![Book cover of Perilous Waif alongside Eliezer Yudkowsky's Reddit posts about it and a one-star Amazon review titled "creepy sexualization of young female characters](../images/yudkowsky-perilous-waif/perilous-waif-header.png)

-Eliezer Yudkowsky is a decision theorist and writer most known for leading the modern "rationality" movement, largely centered around his blog/forum LessWrong.
-In particular, Yudkowsky and many other rationalists are extremely concerned about the hypothetical possibility of evil sentient AI destroying humanity and want to slow down machine learning development to stop this.
-To this end, he penned an [op-ed](https://time.com/6266923/ai-eliezer-yudkowsky-open-letter-not-enough/) in Time Magazine arguing that countries should be "willing to destroy a rogue datacenter by airstrike" and was recently [profiled](https://www.theguardian.com/technology/2024/feb/17/humanitys-remaining-timeline-it-looks-more-like-five-years-than-50-meet-the-neo-luddites-warning-of-an-ai-apocalypse) in the Guardian.
+Eliezer Yudkowsky is a decision theorist and writer most known for spearheading the modern "rationality" movement, largely centered around his blog/forum LessWrong.
+In particular, Yudkowsky and many other rationalists are extremely concerned about the hypothetical possibility of evil sentient AI destroying humanity and wants to slow down machine learning development to stop this.
+To this end, he penned an [op-ed](https://time.com/6266923/ai-eliezer-yudkowsky-open-letter-not-enough/) in Time Magazine arguing that countries should be "willing to destroy a rogue datacenter by airstrike" and was recently [featured](https://www.theguardian.com/technology/2024/feb/17/humanitys-remaining-timeline-it-looks-more-like-five-years-than-50-meet-the-neo-luddites-warning-of-an-ai-apocalypse) in a Guardian article about his beliefs.

 Yudkowsky is also a prolific writer of science fiction.
 I was first introduced to him via Harry Potter and the Methods of Rationality, a [recruitment tool](https://www.vice.com/en/article/gq84xy/theres-something-weird-happening-in-the-world-of-harry-potter-168) for the LessWrong community (which has often been described as ["cult-like"](https://www.vice.com/en/article/gq84xy/theres-something-weird-happening-in-the-world-of-harry-potter-168)) in the form of a lengthy science-based fan fiction set in the Harry Potter universe.